Free Trial

 Is Pacific Drilling's short interest increasing or decreasing?

-Pacific Drilling saw a drop in short interest during the month of January.
-As of January 15th, there was short interest totaling 826,800 shares, a drop of 0.2% from the previous total of 828,400 shares.
+Pacific Drilling saw a decrease in short interest in January.
+As of January 15th, there was short interest totaling 826,800 shares, a decrease of 0.2% from the previous total of 828,400 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Pacific Drilling's short interest compare to its competitors?